bayzed123/SmartGenQR.oi/blog-posts/module7-linkedin-marketing-the-complete-a-to-z-mega-guide-for-beginners.md

-___
+---
-title: "Analysis and Keyword Research — The Complete A to Z Mega Guide for Beginners - SmartGen Blog"
+title: "LinkedIn Marketing — The Complete A to Z Mega Guide for Beginners - SmartGen Blog"
 description: "A complete, practical guide to LinkedIn marketing and profile optimization: choosing between an individual profile and a Company Page, building a profile that actually gets found, creating content the algorithm wants to spread, growing a real professional network, running an effective Company Page, using LinkedIn Ads, and reading your analytics."
 keywords: "SmartGen, Digital Marketing, Digital Marketing Course, Module 7, LinkedIn Marketing, LinkedIn Optimization, LinkedIn Ads, B2B Marketing"
 date: 2026-07-01